Mariam-s/Mariam-Sari/README.md

 **GENERAL DESCRIPTION**

-The flying car is a modern method of transportaion that requires either specific training or an experienced pilot to fly it.
+The flying car is a modern method of transportation that requires either specific training or an experienced pilot to fly it.
 There are positives and negatives as there is in almost everything in the world.
 So naturally, the issues need to be addressed.
-The positives outweight the negatives of this project, postives being the efficiency of the flying car and the many advanced features is has.
-The flying car will be a relaibale and common method of transportaion in a few years time due to the fact that it is a preferred method among many people.
+The positives outweigh the negatives of this project, positives being the efficiency of the flying car and the many advanced features it has.
+The flying car will be a relaibale and common method of transportation in a few years' time due to the fact that it is a preferred method among many people.
 I know I would prefer a flying car any day!
 There are still so many positives aspects of the flying car, especially the Hybrid-Electric motor which is very environmentally friendly and fuel efficient.
 The voice and facial recognition are probably one of the best features of the car purely because they provide an immense amount of security so that only one person can get in and out of the car.
 The negatives of the car is that floating or holographic traffic lights and signals have not yet been created so the sky may be chaotic.
 Also, the care requires a lot of space for take-off.
-The car will have the best quality tints on the window and also paint colour of the drivers choice.
+The car will have the best quality tints on the window and also paint colour of the driver's choice.
 Flight mode will be enabled when there is a clear and straight road and will require a great speed in order for a smooth lift off.

 **DESCRIPTION - FEATURES**